Earthing or Grounding:

 - Sand allows water to percolate through the entire pit

-To test the effectiveness of the pit, check that the voltage difference between the pit and the neutral of the mains supply is less than 2 volts.
+In order to test the effectiveness of the pit, check that the voltage difference between the pit and the neutral of the mains supply is less than 2 volts.
 The resistance of the pit should be maintained at under 1 ohm, up to a distance of 15m from the conductor.

 The resistance of the earthing system is affected by a variety of factors: